 - What are you doing to make money this Christmas?

-- Selling Assistants
+- Retail Selling Assistant

-Get seasonal work at your local John Lewis store by signing up here.
+If that sounds like your cup of tea, you can get seasonal work at your local John Lewis store by signing up here.

 Marks and Spencer

 M&S offers seasonal jobs every year and you can find out here what’s on offer and how to apply.
 You’ll find that the choice of work is huge and ranges from sales floor customer assistants to chefs, visual stylists and beauty customer assistants, or even warehouse operatives.
 As such, you can find a temporary job with M&S from September through to the New Year.

 And you never know – your seasonal gig could even turn into a permanent career as it has done for some of the M&S employees.
 Oh, and did we mention there’s a 20% staff discount?

 Yet another big company on the lookout for seasonal staff is Boots.
 As a Christmas Customer Advisor you’ll be expected to work the tills, help customers find the perfect present and ensure the shelves are well-stocked.
 Take a look at the variety of Christmas jobs available on their website.

 There’re various shifts to choose from and you’ll be provided with training too.